From Alberta to the Atlantic - Man Pleads Guilty in Strange Sable Island Boat Theft Saga

 Saleh originally faced 17 charges related to the boat theft in Nova Scotia, as well as outstanding warrants for vehicle theft and weapons offences in Alberta and British Columbia, and charges for being at large and breaching release conditions.

 According to CBC, Saleh has agreed to plead guilty with an expected sentence for time served.
-Both the Crown and defence lawyers told Judge Laurie Halfpenny-MacQuarrie they would be jointly recommending a sentence of eight months, which will amount to time served when Saleh has his next court appearance in March.
+Both the Crown and defence lawyers told Judge Laurie Halfpenny-MacQuarrie they would be jointly recommending a sentence of eight months, which amounts to time served when Saleh appears in court in March.
 Saleh could have chosen a trial in Nova Scotia Supreme Court, but waived the option in favour of the negotiated plea.

 As part of the deal, several charges against him were dropped, including an additional possession of stolen property charge relating to the boat and several alleged breaches of release conditions from other provinces.
 It is believed he will plead guilty to charges of theft and possession of stolen property.